Lasya356/power-outages/README.md

     - As seen in the heatmap from the Bivariate Analysis section, some NERC regions seems to have higher prevalence of outages due to a certain cause.
 By encoding this column and including it in our prediction model, we can capture the regional differences of power outages.
 For instance, some regions may have higher frequency of outage events due to a common cause, such as 'severe weather'.
 There must be a relationship between region and power outage cause, so it's reasonable to consider it as a one-hot encoded feature for predicting `cause category`.
 We believe this feature would improve our model's performance, as regional factors can definitely be used to predict the cause of the outage.

+  - `climate category`

+    - Generally, the climate of an area plays a role in the outage cause.
+For instance, 'cold' climates may experience more power outages, as an increased demand in electricity could potentially strain the power grid.
+So, there is a relationship between the climate and the cause of the outage event.
+We believe this one-hot encoded feature would improve our model's performance, as climate data can shed light and give new perspectives on the cause of particular power outage events.

   - `year`

     - We chose to include a one-hot encoded `year` feature in our prediction because this can allow our model to consider changes in our data over time.
 For example, due due to significant technological advancements since the 2000s, the prevalence of an 'equipment failure' cause could have potentially decreased.
 Additionally, as a result of global warming, the effects of 'severe weather' could also lead to outage events.
 Thus, it's important to consider this feature in our prediction model.
 We believe this feature would improve our model's performance, as historical data can provide a lot of insight into power outage causes.